Climate and Average Weather Year Round in Guadalajara Mexico

 Based on the tourism score, the best time of year to visit Guadalajara for warm-weather activities is from late April to early June.

-The hot season lasts for 2.0 months, from April 10 to June 11, with an average daily high temperature above 86°F. The hottest day of the year is May 19, with an average high of 89°F and low of 57°F.
+The hot season lasts for 2.0 months, from April 10 to June 11, with an average daily high temperature above 86°F. The hottest month of the year in Guadalajara is May, with an average high of 88°F and low of 57°F.

-The cool season lasts for 2.5 months, from November 22 to February 7, with an average daily high temperature below 77°F. The coldest day of the year is January 8, with an average low of 41°F and high of 74°F.
+The cool season lasts for 2.5 months, from November 22 to February 7, with an average daily high temperature below 77°F. The coldest month of the year in Guadalajara is January, with an average low of 41°F and high of 75°F.